 Laurence is the creative director at Yves Delorme, one of the finest bed linen makers in the world.
 Finding inspiration from the world around her, she is responsible for creating the brand’s ever popular prints.

 Painting has always been a great source of inspiration.
-It creatively nourishes my sensitivity to colour and my imagination.
+It creatively nourishes my sensitivity to color and my imagination.
 It’s a source of pure emotion I need in my personal life just as much as my stylistic work.
 It brings me energy, new perspectives and reflection on the world around me.

 As a child I remember discovering the paintings of Gauguin.
 It was like a new world opening up before me; a tree could be blue, a mountain pink and it showed all the magic of contrasts we can observe sometimes in reality without being able to express it.

 Cy Twombly was my first experience of contemporary painting.
-The colour flying in stains, the raging or delicate moves, the whites, the sub-layers reveal everything about the artist.
+The color flying in stains, the raging or delicate moves, the whites, the sub-layers reveal everything about the artist.
 Ingres also remains a big inspiration.
 His approach to different hues and details in his art always fascinates me.

 I am also very inspired by nature that I like to observe and feel during a walk or a long trip.
 I grew up in the sun of the south of France where nature is omnipresent.
 Walks at night in Provencal orchards where shadows come alive, luminous fireflies hidden in the hand, wild bouquets gathered along paths, all stay with me.
 The Yves Delorme DNA is built on the poetry of nature and it’s for this reason that I take so much pleasure in creating the designs and I want to transmit this passion through the creation of beautiful linen.

 The flowers I create for Yves Delorme speak of lightness and movement.
-The drawings are written with lines in ink, lead pencil or watercolour to copy textures and transparencies.
-Sophisticated colours speak of half-tones, pastels or deep vivid nuances to evoke the freshness of the morning, the fullness of summer or the nuances of the evening.
+The drawings are written with lines in ink, lead pencil or watercolor to copy textures and transparencies.
+Sophisticated colors speak of half-tones, pastels or deep vivid nuances to evoke the freshness of the morning, the fullness of summer or the nuances of the evening.
 I imagine delicate associations of the reality and the imaginary so that your nights are as beautiful as your days.

 Evolving from a simple scarf business to one of the most successful textile brands in the UK, Clarissa Hulse has turned her passion for colour and print into a vibrant homeware collection.
 Drawing inspiration from the countryside, she captures the beauty of nature in every piece.